developed by OceanDataLab

 Linux

-You can follow these instructions to populate a vanilla SEAScope installation with these data samples
+You can follow these instructions to populate a vanilla SEAScope installation with data samples

 # Go to the seascope directory